-Since 1 July 2016, the Electricity and Drinking Water Act BES applies.
+Since the 1st of July 2016, the Electricity and Drinking Water Act BES applies.
 This law regulates the governance of the electricity supply, mainly for the island companies.
 Furthermore, the law protects both companies and customers.
 To this end, the Netherlands Authority for Consumers and Markets (ACM) has a supervisory and regulatory task.

 Certainty of supply